Akhilreddykaipa/MSCS542_ContactManagementSystem_ContactManagers/GUI/marist-dbas/README.md

+# Requirements

+- Node.js
+- MySQL

 # Launching the application

+### `npm install`

+This should be run on first launch to install any missing node modules.

 ### `npm run dev`

-Launches the react application while concurrently launching the associated electron application
+This launches the react application while concurrently launching the associated electron application.

 ## Available Scripts